 Invasive Pneumococcal Disease (IPD) surveillance is based on local and reference laboratory reports confirming isolation of S. pneumoniae from sterile body sites, mainly blood and CSF.
 In 1999, the Scottish Pneumococcal Invasive Disease Enhanced Reporting (SPIDER) scheme was introduced.
-The enhanced surveillance scheme is jointly managed with the Scottish Haemophilus, Legionella, Meningococcus and Pneumococcus Reference Laboratory (SHLMPRL) and data from SPIDER informs the epidemiology of IPD in Scotland.
+The enhanced surveillance scheme is jointly managed by HPS and the Scottish Haemophilus, Legionella, Meningococcus and Pneumococcus Reference Laboratory (SHLMPRL).
+Data from SPIDER informs understanding of the epidemiology of IPD in Scotland.

-Figure 2 includes data on cases reported between April and June 2019 and indicates that IPD continues to occur more frequently in older age groups:
+Figure 2 includes data on cases reported in the first and second quarter of 2020 and indicates that IPD continues to occur more frequently in older age groups:

-- Five (4.3%) were under five years old, of whom four were under the age of two
+- 11 (5.9%) were under five years old, of whom three were aged under one year

 IPD in children under five years old

-Of the IPD cases reported between April and June 2019, five were in children under five years of age and eligible for PCV13 vaccination.
-This brings the total number of cases in children under five years reported in the first two quarters of 2019 to 19, which is the same as for the equivalent period in 2018.
-Serotypes detected in children aged under five years for the second quarter of 2019 are shown in Table 1.
+Of the 188 IPD cases reported between January and June 2020, 11 were in children under five years of age and eligible for PCV13 vaccination.
+This is lower than the number of cases reported in this age group for the corresponding period in the previous four years, which ranged from 19 to 29.
+Serotypes detected in children aged under five years in the first quarter of 2020 are shown in Table 1.

 |Serotype||Less than or equal to 2 months||3 to 11 months||1 year||2 years||3 years||4 years||Total under 5 years|

-Enhanced surveillance questionnaires were returned for 18 of the 19 cases aged under five years reported in the first two quarters of 2019.
-Septicaemia and pneumonia were the most common presentations.
-Other presentations included pleural empyema, meningitis, arthritis and septic shock.
+Enhanced surveillance questionnaires were returned for ten of the 11 cases aged under five years.
+Septicaemia was the most common clinical presentation.
+Other presentations were pneumonia pleural empyema and peritonitis.

-Of the 18 cases for whom enhanced surveillance questionnaires were returned:
+Of the ten cases for whom enhanced surveillance questionnaires were returned:

-- Five (27.8%) cases were not yet discharged when the form was completed
+- one (10.0%) case was not yet discharged when the form was completed

 Circulating serotypes of Streptococcus pneumoniae

 All IPD isolates and specimens should be sent to the reference laboratory for further typing and antimicrobial sensitivities.
-Typing results were available for 278 of the 339 (82.0%) cases reported in the first two quarters of 2019.
+Typing results were available for 144 of the 188 (76.6%) cases reported in the first and second quarter of 2020.

 The most common serotypes reported were:

-A total of 48 cases (14.2%) were caused by serotypes included in PCV13 vaccine, 47 of whom were aged five years or older.
-There was one PCV13 vaccine serotype case aged under five years.
-This case was infected with serotype 19A, and had received two doses of PCV13 vaccine.
+A total of 30 cases (16.0%) were caused by serotypes included in PCV13 vaccine, none of whom were aged under five years.

 Two pneumococcal vaccines are available that help to protect against pneumococcal disease.

 In September 2006, the pneumococcal conjugate vaccine PCV7 was introduced into the routine childhood immunisation schedule.
 In spring 2010, PCV7 was replaced with PCV13 to provide broader protection against more serotypes of S. pneumoniae.
-PCV13 vaccine follows the same three dose immunisation schedule at eight and 16 weeks of age followed by a booster at 12 to 13 months.
+PCV13 was initially offered as three doses; primary doses at eight and 16 weeks of age, followed by a booster at 12 to 13 months.
+From April 2020, the PCV13 schedule changed to a primary dose at 12 weeks followed by a booster dose at between 12 and 13 months.
 PCV13 offers protection against the following 13 serotypes of S. pneumoniae: